motine/sta/README.md

 **Vagrant**
 For testing the environment of the students I am using a vagrant machine.
 To start the minimalistic window manager please run `sudo startxfce4` in the GUI.
+For the full blown gnome run `sudo startx`.

 ## TODO